linkorb/shipyard-cli/README.md

     env.example # another example config file template for this chart
 ```

-The Shipyard role will copy over all files in the `templates/` directory onto the target host, and then render them using the values from the `values.yaml` file.
+The shipyard-cli will copy over all files in the `templates/` directory onto the target host, and then render them using the values from the `values.yaml` file.
+If the host is `localhost`, the files will be copied onto the localhost.

 ## values.yaml / values.sops.yaml and chart default values

 Every stack (one instance of a chart), takes a values file containing the values for that instance of the chart.
-The values are loaded from `{{shipyard_stacks_path}}/{{stack_name}}/values.yaml`.
+The values are loaded from `{{stack_path}}/{{stack_name}}/values.yaml`.
 If a `values.sops.yaml` is detected, it is also loaded and decrypted automatically (based on the `.sops.yaml` in the root of your repo).

-Every chaty provides a default values.yaml too.
+Every chat provides a default values.yaml too.
 Any stack-level value that remains undefined will be set to the chart's default value.

 The loading (and override precedence) order is: